Is Wander Beauty’s Mile High a Totally Flake-Free Mascara?

 I’m always surprised by how many people seem, well, surprised, when they find a mascara that’s flake-free.

-Because surely having a product that sticks around through a long work day/drinks with friends/trotting round town is really sort of the minimum we should be able to expect from those little tubes?
+Because surely having a product that sticks around through a long work day/drinks with friends/trotting around town is really sort of the minimum we should be able to expect from those little tubes?

 But somehow flake-free curls aren’t always guaranteed.
 And between the mascaras that look amazing for an hour after you apply them before leaving you with raccoon eyes the minute you’re far enough away from your makeup to usefully do anything about it, to the ones that leave teeny little flakes over your cheeks- just to make really sure all the rest of your makeup gets involved in the horror too- I know I’m not the only one to feel the pain of a disappointing product.